MohanSaiPandeti/Logistics-Delay-Bottleneck-Analysis/README.md

 1.  **Data Sourcing:** I selected a real-world dataset of ~114,000 B2B shipment segments (FTL & Carting) from Kaggle.
 2.  **Data Cleaning (Python):** The `data_cleaning.ipynb` notebook contains all Python code used to clean and prepare the raw data.
 This script handles null values, converts data types, and engineers new features like `route` and `source_state`.
 3.  **Analysis & Visualization (Power BI):** The `Insights Report.pbix` file is the final, interactive dashboard.
-Inside, I created DAX measures like `Segment Delay (Mins)` to build the 5 key insights and answer the core business questions.
+Inside, I created DAX measures like `Segment Delay (Mins)` to build the 5 key insights.
-4.  **Presentation:** The `Final Presentation.pptx` summarizes the project and the top 3 insights for business stakeholders.
+4.  **Reporting:** The `Analytics Report.pdf` contains the final write-up of the 5 key insights, and the `Final Presentation.pptx` summarizes the project for business stakeholders.

 ### 3. Key Insights

-My analysis, detailed in the Power BI report, uncovered 5 key findings:
+My analysis, detailed in the `Analytics Report.pdf`, uncovered 5 key findings:

-1.  **FTL shipments are 41% more delayed** than 'Carting' shipments, showing a major inefficiency in the most valuable segment.
+1.  **FTL shipments are 41% more delayed** than 'Carting' shipments.
-2.  **Delays are geographically concentrated** in a few "hotspot" states, which I've visualized on a map.
+2.  **Delays are geographically concentrated** in a few "hotspot" states.
 3.  **Delays are predictable by time**, spiking overnight (10 PM - 4 AM) and during the evening rush (4 PM - 6 PM).
-4.  **A "Top 10" list of routes** (e.g., "Maharashtra -> Gujarat") accounts for a disproportionate amount of the total delay.
+4.  **A "Top 10" list of routes** accounts for a disproportionate amount of the total delay.
 5. The core problem is **PROCESS, not DISTANCE**, as there is no correlation between segment distance and segment delay.

 ### 4. Files in this Submission

 * `Dataset Selection Document.docx`: (Deliverable 1) My project proposal and data selection.
 * `data_cleaning.ipynb`: (Deliverable 2) The commented Python (Jupyter) script used for all data cleaning.
+* `Analytics Report.pdf`: (Deliverable 3) The final 3-page report with all 5 insights and business implications.
-* `Insights Report.pbix`: (Deliverable 3) The final Power BI dashboard containing the 5-visual analysis.
+* `Insights Report.pbix`: The final Power BI dashboard file containing the 5-visual analysis.
 * `Final Presentation.pptx`: (Deliverable 4) The optional 5-slide summary presentation.
 * `README.md`: This file.